Mathematics, Research Emphasis, Comprehensive Major

 The University of Wisconsin-Eau Claire encourages all students to participate in High Impact Practices.
 The following information identifies any specific recommendations that faculty in this major have concerning which HIPs might be most beneficial to students, and any recommendations about when those HIPs best fit into the degree plan.
 Students should also consult their faculty advisor for information on HIPs.
 There are many additional high impact opportunities available.
 Talk to your academic advisor for more information about incorporating HIPs like Study AbroadIntercultural ImmersionInternship, and/or Student/Faculty Collaborative Research into your time at UW-Eau Claire.

-Student/Faculty Research - Students in the Research Emphasis are required to participate in student/faculty research.
-We recommended this during the semesters the student takes MATH 480: Research Seminar.
+Student/Faculty Research: Students in the Research Emphasis are required to participate in student/faculty research during the semesters the student takes MATH 480 : Research Seminar.
+Many students also participate in longer research projects.
 During MATH 324, students will be introduced to the research interests of the faculty and are encouraged to contact the faculty member they are interested in working with.
 Recruitment for research projects also occurs during the year by email and announcements.

-Study Abroad - Upper level math courses can be taken at the University of Glasgow and the University of Aberdeen.
+Study Abroad: Study Abroad can be a valuable and enriching part of your experience as a Math Research major.
+Upper level math courses can be taken at the University of Glasgow and the University of Aberdeen.
 MATH 312 and MATH 324 can be taken during the summer at the University of Glasgow.
-Immersion programs offer at least R2 and LE requirements can be fulfilled in numerous programs.
+LE requirements can be fulfilled in numerous programs.
+Short-term immersion programs can be a way to fulfill the LE-R2 requirement.

 Liberal Education (LE) Core Guidance